 A Galfer Girl is a girl who isn’t afraid to get a little grease under her nails, tuck her hair into a helmet and throw bows with the boys.

-Elyse, could you tell me how you got involved with motorcycles and racing?
+Emily, could you tell us how you got involved with ATVs and racing?

-What made you choose drag racing over other kinds of racing?
+What made you choose ATV racing over other kinds of racing?

-Could you tell us a little about your bike?
+Could you tell us a little about your machine?

 What is it like being a female in a predominantly male sport?